Brian-Pho/Textbook-Notes/content/posts/books/the-spike/index.md

 - E.g. Highway What can detect an animal in a visual scene in about 150 ms.
 - The more processing the brain has to do, the slower the response.
 - Stanislas Dehaene five comparison experiment
-    - Asked subjects: is this number larger or smaller than five?
+    - *Asked subjects*: is this number larger or smaller than five?
     - Average response took 400 ms.
     - Which part is the bottleneck?
 Comprehending, comparing, or responding?
     - Responses were faster if the number was shown not spoken, suggesting the brain comprehends writing faster than speech.